ggmirandac/ggmirandac/README.md

 # **Hello There** 🐋

-I'm a Biological Engineering student at [Universidad Catolica](https://www.ing.uc.cl/).
-I program in Python but I'm currently learning other programming lenguages, like Julia, JavaScript and R.
+I'm a Biological Engineering student at UW-Madison.
+I program in Python, Matlab and I am gaining confidence in Julia 😋.

-I'm interested in biological sciences, biothecnology, bioinformatics and computational ways to understand and study the biological world :microbe: 🧬 .
+I'm interested in Computational Biology, Machine Learning and Network Sciences.
 # Stats

 <p align="center">